 ETJ is very sensitive to research misconduct and uses all means available to prevent publishing miscounted research.
 The Council of Editors defines research misconduct broadly in three categories of action and conducts.
 ETJ uses this definition of misconduct in dealing with the issue and strictly follows the COPE charts in dealing with research misconduct.
 In addition, for each component of the research misconduct, ETJ has many assurance policies as follows:

 Protection of Animal rights

 ETJ does not publish manuscripts that do not declare a statement about the protection of animal rights.
-Normally, the journal requires that a statement is declared that research has been reviewed by an institutional review board either the material method section of the manuscript or in the acknowledgment section of the manuscript.
-ETJ encourages authors to report the registry number of the council certification.
+Normally, the journal requires that a statement is declared that research has been reviewed by an institutional review board either in the material method section of the manuscript or in the acknowledgment section of the manuscript.
+In addition, ETJ encourages authors to report the registry number of the council certification.